 Reality therapy is a form of therapy and an effective therapeutic strategy.
-In reality therapy, the expert begins by guiding a person’s attention away from past behavior in order to focus on the present.
-A form of therapy, reality therapy seeks to help individuals to improve relationships with others.
+In this treatment, the expert begins by guiding a person’s attention away from past behavior in order to focus on the present.
+A form of conventional therapy, reality therapy seeks to help individuals to improve relationships with others.

 Why Being Good Is A Choice According To Reality Therapists?

-Psychiatrist William Glasser developed reality therapy and choice theory.
+Psychiatrist William Glasser developed the reality therapy perspective and choice theory.
 William Glasser’s choice theory and reality therapy were developed and medically reviewed after several years in clinical practice.
-Glasser believed that every individual has an inherent need to control their enjoyment and situations, which causes people to show forceful behaviors.
+Glasser believed that every individual has an inherent need to control their enjoyment and situations with their problem-solving, which causes people to show forceful behaviors.

-According to choice theory, people have this perceived world that satisfies their basic needs.
+According to choice theory, people have this perceived quality world that satisfies their basic needs.
 Essential needs like love and belonging.
-We always compare this perceived world to our reality which causes unhappiness and failed relationships with survival love, which produce mentally ill and unhappy that may manifest a person’s problems.
+We always compare this perceived world to our reality which causes unhappiness, less freedom, and a failed relationship with survival love, which produces mental illness and unhappiness that may manifest a person’s problems.
 Glasser believed that we have control of our own behavior by choosing how to act and think.
-Check out the William glasser institute today for more info about this.
+Check out the William Glasser Institute today for more info about this.

 Now, if you think about movies like Disney’s Descendants, Minions, and recently Fe@rless, they have one thing in common.
 The villains in those films inherited their evilness from their parents.
-And it was not as if they have no control over doing it.
+And it was not as if they had no control over doing it.
 In truth, they are in dire need of reality therapy.
-It helps people live out their current behavior and focus on becoming a better person.
+It helps people live out their current behavior and focus on becoming a better person through new connections.

-The reason is that people tend to follow in their parents’ footsteps.
+The reason is that people tend to follow in their parent’s footsteps.
 For instance, if the child sees their parents stealing, abusing substances, and doing other awful activities, they could see them as normal behavior.
 And when they grow up, they may think that those effective behaviors are the only way to get through life.
-It does not always happen, but you’ll be surprised at how much new actions commonly happens.
+It does not always happen, but you’ll be surprised at how many new actions commonly happen.